 This Documentation PPG is intended to provide Members with information on the CRTO's expectations related to documentation.
-The CRTO has also developed a number of other relevant PPGs that may have complementary and overlapping information related to documentation, such as:
+The CRTO has also developed several other relevant PPGs that may have complementary and overlapping information related to documentation, such as:

 - Interpretation of Authorized Acts;

 - Delegation of Controlled Acts;

 - Responsibilities Under Consent Legislation;

-- Respiratory Therapists Providing Education; and
+- Responsibilities of Members as Educators; and

 - Orders for Medical Care.